Jiu Jitsu Armbar: Everything You Need to Know

 6. Bring your chest closer to the opponent’s chest and lean your weight into their trapped arm.

 7. Shift your body weight to the leg most outlying from the tapped arm.
-Meanwhile, you should bring your other leg up higher and around your opponent’s head.
+Meanwhile, you should raise your other leg and around your opponent’s head.

 9. Close the distance and make the opponent’s arm tight to your chest.